Rapptz/discord.py/docs/ext/commands/extensions.rst

 Extensions
 =============

-There comes a time in the bot development when you want to extend the bot functionality at run-time and quickly unload and reload code (also called hot-reloading).
-The command framework comes with this ability built-in, with a concept called **extensions**.
+There may come a time in bot development when you want to extend the bot functionality at run-time and quickly load and unload code (also called hot-reloading).
+The command framework comes with this functionality built-in, through a concept called **extensions**.

 Primer
 --------

-An extension at its core is a python file with an entry point called ``setup``.
-This setup must be a plain Python function (not a coroutine).
+An extension at its core is a Python file with an entry point called ``setup``.
+This setup must be a plain Python function (*not* a coroutine).
 It takes a single parameter -- the :class:`~.commands.Bot` that loads the extension.

-An example extension looks like this:
+For example:

 .. code-block:: python3
     :caption: hello.py